Head-to-Head · Updated May 2026

 The questions every East Asia traveller asks before choosing between these two.

 This is genuinely one of travel's great unsettled debates.
-Japan wins on refinement, precision, and sheer depth — the most Michelin stars of any country, extraordinary range from convenience store onigiri to multi-course kaiseki, and a food culture of technical perfection at every level.
-South Korea wins on communal energy, boldness of flavour, and value — Korean BBQ with soju and unlimited banchan side dishes is one of the world's great social eating experiences, and it costs $15–25 per person.
+Japan wins on refinement, precision and sheer depth, the most Michelin stars of any country, extraordinary range from convenience store onigiri to multi-course kaiseki, and a food culture of technical perfection at every level.
+South Korea wins on communal energy, boldness of flavour and value, Korean BBQ with soju and unlimited banchan side dishes is one of the world's great social eating experiences, and it costs $15 to $25 per person.
 The honest answer: both are world-class and incomparable rather than rankable.
 Visit both if food is important to you.

-South Korea is meaningfully cheaper — roughly 20–30% less than Japan overall.
-The biggest differences are in transport (Seoul metro is $1–2 per trip vs Tokyo's $2–4; KTX bullet train is cheaper than Shinkansen), food (Korean BBQ dinner $15–25pp vs Japanese sushi dinner $30–80+ pp), and accommodation.
-Soju (Korea's national spirit) costs $2–4 at a convenience store; Japanese sake is more expensive.
-Both countries are significantly cheaper than Western Europe but more expensive than Southeast Asia.
+South Korea is meaningfully cheaper, roughly 20 to 30% less than Japan overall.
+The biggest differences are in transport (Seoul metro is $1 to $2 per trip vs Tokyo's $2 to $4; KTX bullet train is cheaper than Shinkansen), food (Korean BBQ dinner $15 to $25pp vs Japanese sushi dinner $30 to $80+ pp), and accommodation.
+Soju (Korea's national spirit) costs $2 to $4 at a convenience store; Japanese sake is more expensive.
+Both are significantly cheaper than Western Europe but more expensive than Southeast Asia.

 Both share similar optimal windows.
-Spring (late March to early May) is peak season — Japan's cherry blossoms (sakura, typically late March to mid-April) are world-famous and bring massive crowds; Korea's cherry blossoms follow slightly later.
-Autumn (October to November) is the second best season in both countries — stunning red maple foliage with fewer crowds than spring and cooler temperatures.
-July–August is hot, humid, and for Korea includes the summer monsoon (jangma).
+Spring (late March to early May) is peak season.
+Japan's cherry blossoms (sakura, typically late March to mid-April) are world-famous and bring massive crowds; Korea's cherry blossoms follow slightly later.
+Autumn (October to November) is the second best season in both countries with stunning red maple foliage, fewer crowds than spring and cooler temperatures.
+July to August is hot, humid and for Korea includes the summer monsoon (jangma).
 Winter is cold (Seoul colder than Tokyo) but brings ski season and fewer tourists.
 Golden windows: mid-September to November, or late March to late April for blossoms.

-Yes — and it's one of East Asia's best multi-destination itineraries.
-Flights between Tokyo and Seoul take about 2.5 hours and can be cheap ($50–100 one-way with budget carriers).
-The classic circuit: fly into Tokyo (5–6 nights), Shinkansen to Kyoto (3–4 nights), optional Hiroshima day trip, fly from Osaka to Seoul (4–5 nights including a DMZ day trip), then Busan by KTX for 2 nights (seafood, beaches, temples).
-Allow 14–18 days minimum.
+Yes, it's one of East Asia's best multi-destination itineraries.
+Flights between Tokyo and Seoul take about 2.5 hours and can be cheap ($50 to $100 one-way with budget carriers like Peach, Jeju Air or T'way).
+The classic circuit: fly into Tokyo (5 to 6 nights), Shinkansen to Kyoto (3 to 4 nights), optional Hiroshima day trip, fly from Osaka to Seoul (4 to 5 nights including a DMZ day trip), then Busan by KTX for 2 nights.
+Allow 14 to 18 days minimum.
 Some travellers add Jeju Island as a domestic flight from Seoul for 2 nights.